SonyResearch/ReRAW/README.md

 python3 stratified_sampling.py -c ./config/cfg_example.py -n 2
 ```

+where `-n` denotes the number of parallel workers.

 ### 2. Training
 With the `rgb-context`, `rgb-sample` and `rggb-target` folders are populated, run: